danielbrownmsm/arduinoGames/README.md

 # arduinoGames
 programs for a small console consisting of an ATMega2560, 8x8 red LED matrix, and a jostick with button.
 Support for a passive buzzer for sound feedback coming soon

-# List of Games
+# List of Somewhat Complete Games
-Currently none, seeing as nothing is finished.
-A of programs that may or may not be implemented includes:
  * Conway's Game of Life
+ * 21/Blackjack

+# List of Programs That May or May Not be Implemented
  * Pong
  * Paint
  * Tower Stack Blocks (like the ones you would see at an arcade)